Right Arrow

 2. Employee involvement in defining monitoring parameters

-3. Focus on coaching rather than punishment
+3. Focus on coaching rather than disciplinary action

 4. Celebration of improvements identified through the system